biothings/biothings.api/docs/doc/studio_tutorial.rst

   $ wget http://biothings-containers.s3-website-us-west-2.amazonaws.com/biothings_studio/biothings_studio_latest.docker

-You must have a running Docker server in order to use that image.
 Typing ``docker ps`` should return all running containers, or at least an empty list as in the following example.
 Depending on the systems and configuration, you may have to add ``sudo`` in front of this command to access Docker server.

 .. code:: bash